Joe-Koch/personal/_blog/pvalues.md

+---
+layout: single
-# Explaining P-Values to PM’s
+title: Explaining P-Values to PM’s

-When explaining technical concepts to non-technical people, **don’t answer what it is, answer what they need to know about it.**
+excerpt: "When explaining technical concepts to non-technical people, **don’t answer what it is, answer what they need to know about it.**"
+author_profile: true
+toc: false
+---

 Sometimes, you need to define technical concepts for non-technical people.
 Maybe you’re explaining the results of a hypothesis test, and the project manager asks: